Fraternalilab/POPScomp/FunPDBe/README.md

 (too close atoms) or because of technical problems (buffer overflow).
 Those structures should be removed from the local reference PDB database to avoid weekly re-computation of the same failure.
-This is done via a file 'nullFiles.dat' that contains the names of all the filed PDB structures and that is used for '--exclude-from' in the weekly *rsync* from the public PDB database.
+This is done via a file 'nullFiles.dat' that contains the names of all the failed PDB structures and that is used for '--exclude-from' in the weekly *rsync* from the public PDB database.
 The 'nullFiles.dat' structures are to be moved to the *XMLexclude* directory for further analysis.
 The *Makefile.debug* replaces zero-sized *JSON* files with symbolic links to NULL